On the Weak Convergence of the Function-Indexed Sequential Empirical Process and its Smoothed Analogue under Nonstationarity: The sequential empirical process

-(which is defined analogously for $\mathbb G_n$).
-Of the two abovementioned conditions, the asymptotic tightness and in particular condition \eqref{DEF:AEC} is usually the one that is more difficult to show, which is why we follow related work (see, e.g., \cite{AP94}, \cite{VS14} and \cite{MO20}) and focus on the verification of \eqref{DEF:AEC} (which usually also entails that $([0,1] \times \mathcal F,\tau)$ is totally bounded).
-However, we briefly point out that there are already some results available from which the fidi-convergence of $\mathbb Z_n$ may be concluded under nonstationarity (see, e.g., \cite{Rio95}, \cite{DRW19} and \cite{Mies23}).
+This holds true analogously for all other processes with bounded sample paths to appear in the course of this paper.
+Of these two conditions, condition \eqref{DEF:AEC} is usually what is more difficult to show, so we follow related work (see, e.g., \cite{AP94}, \cite{VS14} and \cite{MO20}) and focus on that part.
+Furthermore, there are already some results available from which the fidi-convergence of $\mathbb Z_n$ may be concluded under nonstationarity (see, e.g., \cite{Rio95}, \cite{DRW19}, \cite{Mies23} and \cite{AS2024}).

-Theorem \ref{UniformFCLT} below provides sufficient conditions for \eqref{DEF:AEC} that apply to nonstationary arrays.
-Our proof follows to some extent the method of proof outlined in \cite[Thm~2.12.1]{vdVW23} for the iid. setting, which has been also used by other authors to handle stationary series (see, e.g., \cite[Lem.~2]{BU15} or \cite[Thm.~4.10]{VS14}).
-In a first step, the problem is reduced to the problem to establish moment or in-probability bounds for the fluctuations in one argument, i.e.